teambit/docs/docs/bit-dot-dev/authentication.md

 #### Wrong username/password combination

-In case you are using `bit login`, Bit will ask for your username/password combination for your [bit.dev](https://bit.dev) account.
-Make sure you have provided with the correct combination of it.
+When authenticating via `bit login`, Bit will ask for your username/password combination for the relevant [bit.dev](https://bit.dev) account.
+Make sure you have provided the login command with the correct combination.
-In case you have forgotten your password, head to your [setting page](https://bit.dev/settings/profile) to reset it.
+In case you have forgotten your password, head over to your [settings page](https://bit.dev/settings/profile) to reset it.

-#### No permission to the Scope
+#### No permissions for the Scope

 It may be that you do not have permissions to access the Scope in question.

 - If the Scope is public, you can import component from it, but you have to have write permissions to export to it.
-- If the Scope is private, you must have read/write permission in order to import/export components to it.
+- If the Scope is private, you must have read/write permission in order to import/export components from/to it.